RobHolme/vscode-hl7tools/README.md

 ## Credits
 * The HL7 syntax highlighting was sourced from https://github.com/craighurley/sublime-hl7-syntax
 * The Display Segment Fields function was based on a function from https://github.com/pagebrooks/vscode-hl7
-* the HL7 segment descriptions (segment.js) was extracted from http://github.com/fernandojsg/hl7-dictionary.
-To reduce disk footprint only the segment and field definitions were used.
+* the HL7 segment descriptions (schema) was extracted from http://github.com/fernandojsg/hl7-dictionary.